 The visa or residence permit application can be done either from your home country or from Germany if an applicant is already residing here.
 Therefore you need to have some prior German visa besides the touristic one.

-This can be all types of visa (residence permits) with exceptions for only tourism purposes and learning German purposes.
+This can be all types of visas (residence permits) with exceptions for only tourism purposes and learning German.

 You should submit your application with all the required documents.
 Including: